centaurus22/ruhrpottmetaller-editor/API.md

 * `display=pref`
 * `display=license`
 ##### display_id
 If this parameter is provided *without* the `special=sub` parameter only the dataset with the submitted id is displayed.
-This behaviour is currently implemented only for the `display=concert` option.
+This behaviour is currently implemented only for the `display=concert` parameter.
 #### edit
 The `èdit` parameter overwrites the `display` parameter.
 It opens an edit-page for handling and saving data of the specified type.
 The following values are possible:
 * `edit=concert`